HaktanM/GazLIO/ReadMe.md

 # Building the Docker Images

-First, build the docker image.
-This will dowload and install necessary libraries and tools to docker image including Gazebo simulator and Fast LIO.
+First, build the docker file.
+This will dowload and install all the necessary libraries and tools to a docker image including Gazebo simulator and Fast LIO.
 ```bash
 cd GazLIO
 docker build -t gaz_lio -f Dockerfile_GazLIO .